rudderlabs/terraform-provider-rudderstack/docs/resources/destination_redshift.md

 Required:

-- `frequency` (String) Specify how often RudderStack should sync the data to your PostgreSQL database.
+- `frequency` (String) Specify how often RudderStack should sync the data to your Redshift database.

 Optional: